ProbabaFX had reported that the Nigerian Government was considering blocking Binance and other crypto firms.

 “In a concerted effort to safeguard Nigeria’s foreign exchange market and combat speculative activities, the Office of the National Security Adviser and the Central Bank of Nigeria are joining forces to address challenges impacting the nation’s economic stability,” according to a statement released by the office.

 “The CBN’s aggressive steps to calm the foreign currency market and boost economic activity have been noteworthy.
-However, the efficiency of these attempts is being hampered by the activity of speculators, both domestic and foreign, who operate via numerous channels, worsening the Nigerian naira’s devaluation.”
+Speculators, both domestic and foreign, are actively hampering the efficiency of these attempts by operating through numerous channels and worsening the Nigerian naira’s devaluation”.

 Source: @premuimtimesng